dmvpracticetestus.com

 8 / 16

-What should you do if your vision through the windshield becomes blocked?
+How should you respond if your view through the windshield becomes obstructed?

 9 / 16